History & Quick Facts

 2019 – Higher Learning Commission held a Focused Site Visit on November 4-5.

 2019 – A new Mission, Vision, and Tagline for Pierpont Community & Technical College was approved by the Pierpont Board of Governors on November 19.

 2020 – Pierpont Community & Technical College launched its own independent student and learning management database, and created independent data and satalite centers throughout its 13 county service region, fully separating all IT service needs from Fairmont State University.

-2023-2024 – Higher Learning Commission Reaffirmation of Accreditation visit scheduled for a Compressive Evaluation
+2023-2024 – Higher Learning Commission Reaffirmation of Accreditation visit scheduled for a Comprehensive Evaluation.